Click here for Training Videos

 Type in your personal data.

 If you are going to have more then one MDG data file it is strongly recommended that you use the same password for each.
 This way you will not have to remember multiple passwords.
-The requirement to be within the program before being allowed to add a new file keeps others from adding their own file to your program without your permission.
+The requirement to be within the program before being allowed to add a new file keeps others from easily adding their own file to your program's file storage without your permission.

 Sharing your Program with Another.